AdamAurisano/UCIntPhys/README.md

 Welcome to the PHYS 3001/3002 Repository!

 This is where all of the coding assignments for the homework can be found.
-To gain access to the code
+To gain access to the code simply click on the file needed for the homework problem and click the download button located in the top right side of the screen.
+This will download a Jupyter Notebook file you can open on your own device or on one of the lab computers.
+From there you are free to edit this version of the code on your own.
+This code downloaded onto your device can then be uploaded, as a .ipynb file, along with written homework assignments in canvas for grading.
+If you have any questions please email Grant Sooy at sooygm@mail.uc.edu ASAP so everything can be figured out.